 GBOC is responsible for the holding and group member level banking operations, with a focus on profitability, cost, investment and resource management.
-Decides on the launch, amendment and closure of projects and developments, prioritisation, development and operational decisions regarding digital/online channels.
+It exercises financial control over the portfolio and the profitability of specific group members and subsidiaries.
 It sets and monitors product profitability expectations, targets and changes in market position, decides on budget utilisation, investments and commitments within defined limits.